Oktopost/Tattler-php/docs/configuration/php.md

 * USER_TOKEN_TTL - time in seconds for users auth tokens used with tattler-server
 ```

-Then create php file available from our website.
+Then create php file available from your website.
 By default Tattler will try to work with route `/_tattler` (i.e. `/_tattler/ws`, `/_tattler/auth`, etc.).
 You can change this by settings js configuration (see [Initializing tattler.js](js.md))
 _note: See example in [DummyControllerExample](https://github.com/Oktopost/Tattler-php/blob/master/controller/DummyControllerExample.php)_